 Albeit a failure, the Decembrist Uprising proved to be a watershed in Russia’s history.
 Palace revolutions were not unusual throughout the eighteenth century, but in 1825 a section of the empire’s elite (the bulk of the well-born and educated conspirators were army and Guards officers) attempted for the first time to challenge the framework of the absolutist regime itself.
 The ideological legacy of the Decembrists was thus immense — and directly relevant to the long gestation of W&P. Tolstoy’s master plan evolved from an unfinished novel (PSS XVII.7–37) presenting an elderly ex-Decembrist Petr (Pierre) Labazov who had returned to Moscow after three decades of Siberian exile, into a more panoramic tale of Russian aristocratic society in the ‘glorious age’ of 1812, preceded contrapuntally by a run of defeats at the hands of Napoleon.
 The end result was the W&P we know today.
 While the historical accuracy and objectivity of the Tolstoyan narrative are open to criticism, it is hard to fault his perception of 1812 as a liminal moment for the collective worldview of Russia’s gentry (dvorianstvo) and for the Russian discourse of power overall.
 The French invasion and the ensuing Russian victory catalysed questions about Russia’s stance vis-à-vis Europe, about patriotism and national identity, monarchical authority and especially the relationship between the nobles and the serfs (and other strata of commoners), and whether the flagrant social inequalities of serfdom were compromising both the country’s development and the very unity of the nation.
 In the wake of the Napoleonic wars dvorianstvo produced the Decembrists, however, it is crucial to bear in mind that the ideology of loyalist triumphalism thrived among the same generation of upper-class Russians.
 The paradoxical and far-reaching aftermath of 1812 for Russia was that the patriotic consciousness of the gentry as the politically predominant and culturally active caste began to split into the loyalist argument and the dissident argument; W&P leaves its surviving main characters on the eve of the schism.

 Tolstoy seeks to embed his retrospective appraisal of the Russian aristocratic-cum-national psyche in the socio-cultural historicity of the early 1800s.
 Having said that, W&P is not of course an exclusively or even primarily political text; Tolstoy has a more sweeping didactic and indeed philosophical agenda, exploring the timeless values of life, death, and the human self through historically embedded fiction.
 Hence the use of Plutarch in W&P appears to be twofold.
 The Lives are alluded to for the sake of documenting the intertextual horizon of Russian aristocracy in the period covered by the novel.
 Yet behind such historicist attentiveness to reception looms Tolstoy’s conceptual disagreement with the template of heroism sustained by the Plutarchan and more broadly classical examples.
 Nikolenka singles out Mucius Scaevola (cf. Publicola 17.2–8) but otherwise does not differentiate between the heroes he read about (in Dacier’s translation?): for the young Bolkonsky, ‘Plutarch’s men’ and what ‘happened’ (bylo) to them is a unified reference.
-Obviously he is a naïve biographee, yet elsewhere in W&P the Tolstoyan narrator mentions Plutarch in similarly broad-brush terms when describing the reaction of a ‘patriotic’ group of aristocrats in Saint Petersburg to the news about vigorously declared commitment to the war effort among the Moscow nobles and merchantry (cf. W&P III.1.22–23) in the summer of 1812:
+Obviously he is a naïve reader of biography, yet elsewhere in W&P the Tolstoyan narrator mentions Plutarch in similarly broad-brush terms when describing the reaction of a ‘patriotic’ group of aristocrats in Saint Petersburg to the news about vigorously declared commitment to the war effort among the Moscow nobles and merchantry (cf. W&P III.1.22–23) in the summer of 1812: